1.1 Exploring a live demo

 You can play around with this user interface by inputting different text, such as 'developers' instead of 'everyone'.

-Now that we've explored a live canister deployed on the Motoko playground, we'll move onto developing our own dapp rather than using the default template files.
+Now that you've explored a live canister deployed on the Motoko playground, you'll move onto developing your own dapp rather than using the default template files.
 But first, let's go over the basics of Motoko in Motoko level 1.